25+ Cool App Ideas That Can Win The Battle Against The Pandemic

 According to AppAnnie, China saw the strongest growth in hours spent in medical and health and fitness apps or engagement increased by more than 30% during the first week of March.

-A report on digital use around the world conducted by We Are Social and Hootsuite shows that the following countries saw the highest growth in healthcare app downloads:
+The following countries saw the highest growth in healthcare app downloads:

 The global usage increased to 65%.